frangucc/thenodechronbook/README.md

 But why do 'hackers' really do what they do?
 What is it that's so powerful that it can make a man or woman sit for thousands of hours infront of complex code or slave away on microscopic circuits?
 What keeps them motivated and is it only about money?

 For now, let's just say that there's a secret understanding that the A+ ones have.
 Under the guise of a secret lingo this 'understanding' rears its head when multiple hackers go on fleek.
-Behaviorally, hackers are beasts of the night and have very little time for bullshart.
-And most would never use the word "fleek" in a real sentence.
+Behaviorally, hackers are beasts of the night and have very little time for bullcrud.
+And most hackers would probably never use the word "fleek" in a real sentence.

 We get high on the praise of a thousands of stars on Github and when the other elit3 ones contribute to our bots.
-We tell our bosses what to do and operate with holacratic teams at the greatest companies in the world.
-At MIT, they sometimes refer to all this jargon as the Tao of Programming and at Facebook it's described as the the Hacker Way.
-And yes, it is true that some just don't get it and never will.
-For now, all you need to do is be prepared to predict things, stretch your imagination and to slay your first dragon.
-Ok not real dragons but huge metaphorical ones with names like Moores Law.
+We get pissed off when people throw buzzwords around and operate with holacratic teams at the greatest companies in the world.

+At MIT, they sometimes refer to all this jargon as the Tao of Programming and at Facebook it's romanticized as the the Hacker Way.
+And yes, it is true that some people just don't get it and probably never will - let's not let you become one of those people.

-Don't be scerd.
+For now, all you need to do is be prepared to predict outcomes, stretch your imagination and to slay your first dragon.
+Ok not real dragons but huge metaphorical ones with names like Moores Law and the Big O Notation.

 # Becoming an elit3.

-Gamifyed is here to teach you newbs the proper lingo, culture and hacker way.
+Gamifyed is here to teach you newbs the proper lingo, culture and the hacker way.
 Within minutes of picking up this book you'll understand.
 This isn't just some comic book stuffed with buzzwords and cool sounding acronyms, it's a cheat sheet with young bucks riffing about pointers and voltage, arguing over code patterns and memory leaks.

-If you're reasonably smart you'll pick up on quite a bit.
-You'll eventually mow through the highly technical QR code crap and get your hands dirty on tutorial stuff ranging from AI algorithms to circuitry and math operations on the scientific data sensors produce.
-Best of all you will come to know all of it through the eyes (and over the shoulder) of the youngest, most elit3 hacker in the world, Gou Sokyeo.
+If you're a fast learner you'll pick up on quite a bit.
+Each page acts as a map.
+They serves as a piece of a larger puzzle.
+As you mow through the highly technical QR code crap to establish your nerd-cred by getting your hands dirty on tutorial stuff ranging from AI algorithms to circuitry and math ops on the scientific data sensors produce.
+Best of all you'll witness everything through the eyes (and over the shoulder) of the youngest, most elit3 hacker in the world, Gou Sokyeo.

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917321/gou2.jpg)